josefigueredo/propify-challenge/Challenge.md

 ## Step 2
 I need to create 2 repositories one for properties and one for addresses.
 I have to change most of the mybatis mapping automagic things to jpa automagic.
-I have to create a configuration for r2dbc so I create the schema and insert some data.
+I have to create a configuration for r2dbc, so I create the schema and insert some data.

+## Step 3
+Thinking about the schema of the db because it is incomplete.
+Being a relational db, I made the assumption that every property have one address and one address have one property (I don't know if its like that, but it's easier to implement right now).
+For that I have to create a fk between them.
+I also need an index in rent price because there is a specific search in the controller that uses that column.
+I will decouple the model into a dto for the controller and a dao for the db.